SlimIO/Governance/README.md

 ## Documentation

 > ⚠️ There is no MVP of SlimIO yet.
-Dont expect a result for these documentation for now.
+Dont expect to achieve something with these docs.

 - [How to contribute to N-API Addons](./docs/native_addons.md)
 - [Tools for SlimIO developers & contributors](./docs/tooling.md)